-In 2015, in partnership with the School of Nursing and the Free Library of Philadelphia, the Biomedical Library applied for and received an award from the Mid-Atlantic Region of the National Network of Libraries of Medicine (NNLM) to establish Health Corners in three branches of the Free Library.
+In 2015, in partnership with the School of Nursing and the Free Library of Philadelphia, the Biotech Commons (then known as the Biotech Commons) applied for and received an award from the Mid-Atlantic Region of the National Network of Libraries of Medicine (NNLM) to establish Health Corners in three branches of the Free Library.
 In 2017, a Health Corner was added to a fourth branch, bringing the corners to the Kingsessing, Paschalville, Haverford, and Blackwell branches in West Philadelphia.
 The NNLM award supplied computers and teaching tools as well as some desired books for the Libraries' health collections.

 The Health Corners feature each branch's online and print health resources in one convenient spot in the library.
 Computers are readily available for walk-in use at any time by library patrons who are seeking reliable health information.
 One of the online resources the patrons are pointed to is the National Library of Medicine's MedlinePlus (https://medlineplus.gov/).

 In the School of Nursing's "Nursing in the Community" (N380) class, which is required of all undergraduates student nurses, students move between classroom and community settings to address nursing practice in a public health paradigm.
 As a part of this course, students are assigned to do their clinical rotations at one of the three Free Library branches, providing occasional staffing at the Health Corners.
 While there, nursing students do blood pressure screenings, chat with patrons about health questions, and offer workshops on topics such as healthy snacks and summer safety.